-The solvency (total group equity divided by the balance sheet total) at the balance sheet date decreased from 56,0% in 2012 to 45,2% in 2013.
-However, this includes self-liquidating Trade Finance, which is added to the current liabilities.
+The solvency (total group equity divided by the balance sheet total) at the balance sheet date decreased from 43,8% in 2013 to 42,5% in 2014 as a result of decrease in third-party shareholding in the group equity.
+Note that this ratio includes self-liquidating Trade Finance, which is added to the current liabilities.
 Trade Finance is utilized to finance the deals of the Trading division and lead to a corresponding increase in inventory and accounts receivable, which are both pledged to the Trade Finance Banks.
 When receivables are paid by our customers, our Company receives the profit made on these deals and the Trade Finance facility is repaid.
-The solvency excluding self-liquidating Trade Finance (reference is made to note 11 to the consolidated financial statements) is 65,3% at 31 December 2013.
+The solvency excluding self-liquidating Trade Finance (reference is made to note 11 to the consolidated financial statements) is 58,5% at 31 December 2014.